Facebook Avatar on desktop computers or iPads: What to know if you don’t use a smartphone

 Facebook also shared more detailed instructions on all the different ways to create a new Avatar:

-- Avatar Post: Below each Avatar post there is a “Try It” button
+- Avatar Post: Below each Avatar post, there is a “Try It” button

 - Avatar Sticker: Tap on an Avatar sticker if you see one shared from a friend on Facebook

-- Bookmark: To create or edit your Avatar, go to your Bookmark (the three horizontal lines at the bottom right of your screen), click “See More”, and select “Avatars”
+- Bookmark: To create or edit your Avatar, go to your Bookmark (the three horizontal lines at the bottom right of your screen), click “See More,” and select “Avatars”

 - From the Comment Composer: To create or edit your Avatar, go to the Facebook or Messenger comment composer (‘Write a comment’), click on the smiley face icon, and click “Make Your Avatar” to get started